Chaindoc

 For a reimbursement to be considered non-taxable income for an employee, it must adhere to an IRS-defined 'accountable plan.'
 This involves the fact that the cost must have a definite business relationship, must be supported by sufficient documentation at the appropriate time and amount it must make the company back the over payment.
 The inability to meet these requirements may lead to the consideration of the payments as wages, which would be subject to income and payroll taxes.
 Having a safe and structured expense reporting procedure is, thus, a question of efficiency and tax obligations.

-It is important to establish the structural weaknesses of traditional, manual processes to develop a secure and effective payment system.
-For decades, companies have relied on a paper-based workflow for expense reimbursement that is fraught with inefficiency, security risks, and hidden costs.
-This piece meal system does not only waste administrative resources but also erodes trust between organizations and their employees or the contractors.
+It's important to establish the structural weaknesses of traditional, manual processes to develop a secure and effective payment system.
+For decades, companies have relied on a paper-based workflow for expense reimbursement that's fraught with inefficiency, security risks, and hidden costs.
+This piece meal system doesn't only waste administrative resources but also erodes trust between organizations and their employees or the contractors.

 The standard procedure of the process of handling an expense claim is a sequence of individual manual activities that are linear yet fragmented.
 Every stage presents a possibility of delay and error making a system, which is also fragile in nature.